ha5ha6/pytorch_a3c_explanation/README.md

 ![](images/a3c_diagram.jpg)

-local gradients is updated and copied to shared model’s gradients every 20 steps or when episode ends
+local gradients are updated and copied to shared model’s gradients every 20 steps or when episode ends

 ![](images/a3c_updating.png)

 ### video recording